stefankober/detective-board/README.md

 - Exploration: wander around a thought without losing it to scrolling or switching tabs.

 And for these use cases, this board is exactly what I need.

+I can gradually build up my own thoughts, or tear apart the thoughts of others in a controlled way, trying to understand how they were build up, and why in this way.

 Here is a slightly blurred version of reading a technical book (slighty blurred because I do not own the rights to the screenshotted snippets):